t-nakata/slml-plugin/README.md

 ## Demo

 A demo HTML page is included in the plugin.
 Open `index.html` in your browser to see the plugin in action.
+The demo includes:

+- A text editor for entering Markdown with SLML code blocks
+- A preview pane that renders the SLML as SVG
+- Buttons to render, load examples, clear the editor, and download the SVG
+- Example SLML code to get you started

+You can download the rendered SVG diagram by clicking the "Download SVG" button after rendering your SLML code.

 ## Development